jlyonsmith/stampver-rs/README.md

 ### `vars`

-This is where the version information lives, so in effect it is a simple version information database for you project.
+This is where the version information lives, so it is in effect a simple version database for your project.
 This is also the only section that the tool rewrites when version information is updated.
-It does it such a way as to preserve comments, but the tool does expect the layout to be like the example above.
+It does it in such a way as to preserve comments, but the tool does expect the layout to be similar to the example above.

 ### `calcVars`

-These are any variables that need to get generated each time the tool runs.
+These are any variables that need to get generated *each time the tool runs*.
 This can include things like a `build` number that is based on the date, or a `nextSequence` number.
 The values in this section are merged with the `vars`, so be wary of naming conflicts.

 ### `operations`

-These are the different version operations for your project. `incrMajor`, `incrMinor`, `incrPatch` are typical operations, but you can add whatever makes sense for your project.
+These are the different version operations for your project. `incrMajor`, `incrMinor`, `incrPatch` are typical, but you can add whatever makes sense for your project.

 ### `targets`

-`targets` is a array of objects containing a `description`, an array of `files` to update and then an action which must be exactly one of:
+`targets` is an array of objects containing a `description`, an array of `files` to update and then an action which must be exactly one of:

 - `updates` - An array of `{ search: , replace: }` objects.  `search` is a regular expression.
 It can contain at most two optional capture groups that **must be called** `begin` and `end`.
 These can be used in the `replace` substitution string.
 - `write` - Writes content to the target files.
 The content is an expression.